Camping, Shared Bath, Sand Floor+ more info

 - Children ages 4 and older pay full price.
 Children younger than 4 years old stay for free.

-- Arrive in Port of Carti of San Blas at 9:00am
+- Arrive in the Port of San Blas by 9:00am

-- Arrive in Panama City at 7:00pm (on departure day)
+- Arrive in Panama City at 1:00pm or at 7:00pm (if booking with "Late departure + Lunch" Option)

 WHAT TO BRING